nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 Github has written a great guide for setting up SSH authentication for Github.
 You will want to do this so Github knows about your computer and will allow you to push to repositories you have access to.

 Read that tutorial [here](https://help.github.com/articles/generating-ssh-keys).
-Do **not** download the native app.
 Start at "Step 1: Check for SSH keys".

 ### Configure the default identity